UAE logistics actively mitigates disruption

 In the beginning of 2020, the industry faced the brunt of the Covid-19 pandemic when cities lurched to a halt overnight.
 A sharp rise in container rates and congestion at key trade ports multiplied problems for businesses and consumers alike.

 The impact was extensive in segments such as e-commerce, where heightened customer expectations pushed retailers and their logistic providers to the limits.
 Analysis from the World Economic Forum highlights a 25 per cent rise in consumer e-commerce deliveries as a result of the growth in online shopping in 2020.

-“The modern consumer is the one disrupting the way supply chains operate,” says a Dubai-based logistics service provider, speaking at the Logistics Business Leaders Club organised by MEED and Mashreq on 29 June.
+“The modern consumer is the one disrupting the way supply chains operate,” says Raman Kumar, managing director at Al-Futtaim Logistics, speaking at the Logistics Business Leaders Club organised by MEED and Mashreq on 29 June.